SteveBronder/scratch/design_docs/oscode/oscode_sundials.md

 - Explaining the feature largely in terms of examples.
 - Explaining how Sundials programmers should *think* about the feature, and how it should impact the way they use the relevant package.
 It should explain the impact as concretely as possible.
 - If applicable, provide sample error messages, deprecation warnings, or migration guidance.
-- If applicable, describe the differences between teaching this to existing Stan programmers and new Stan programmers.

-For implementation-oriented RFCs (e.g. for compiler internals), this section should focus on how compiler contributors should think about the change, and give examples of its concrete impact.
-For policy RFCs, this section should provide an example-driven introduction to the policy, and explain its impact in concrete terms.

 <!--- Should the above be deleted? --->
 ------------------------------------